 On the notice board, there were many activities and day trips that Kalaafaanu Retreat offers to its guests.
 There were snorkelling, diving, day fishing, night fishing with BBQ, day trip to Ellaidhoo Maldives, sailing and other activities.

-In iet island.
+Hangnaameedhoo is a quiet island.
 The streets are empty and the density of people is sparse most of the time.
 We visited during the low season, so there weren’t many other tourists around.
 Half-constructed buildings are everywhere with few to no construction activities going on.
 It is really a secluded island.

 The streets are unpaved and uneven.
 They are basically compacted sand with a lot of puddles.
 When it rains, flood is unavoidable.
 Since it’s a small island, you can walk from one end to the other in 15 minutes or less.
 Vehicles with engine aren’t necessary, but some locals go around the island with a motorcycle.

 There are convenient stores where you can buy mineral water for MVR 7, and other snacks at affordable prices.
 There’s a telecom tower on the island.
 We use Dhiraagu SIM Card in Maldives and we’re glad to report that the signal is good in Hangnaameedhoo.

 The wildlife in Hangnaameedhoo is phenomenal.
 At the west beach, there were many hermit crabs.
 At the east beach, we spotted so many crabs roaming around.
 I’ve never seen so many crabs in my life and I was kind of scared for a moment.
 We also spotted a bird and a bat!
 Fish?
 They’re everywhere, including harbour where rubbish was present.